 Final Thoughts

-Growing tomatoes on a tiny balcony is possible, but success comes from matching expectations to the space.
-Limited room, light exposure, and container depth all shape how a tomato plant grows, flowers, and produces fruit.
-When these limits are ignored, plants often struggle even with regular care.
+Growing tomatoes on a tiny balcony is possible, but success usually comes from understanding the space rather than trying to recreate a full garden environment.
+Limited room, sunlight exposure, container depth, and airflow all influence how a tomato plant grows, flowers, and produces fruit over time.

-Every balcony behaves differently, even within the same building.
-Learning what your own space can support helps set realistic goals and leads to more consistent results, season after season.
+Every balcony behaves differently, even within the same apartment complex.
+Learning what your own space can realistically support helps set better expectations and leads to more consistent tomato growth season after season.

 Happy Balcony Gardening!